BIATeam/BIADocs/docs/40-DeveloperGuide/15-RightManagement/30-Role.md

 ```
 The permission can be use to filter service.
 See [Filter data](./40-FilterData.md)

-## Hightlight on Single or Multi Role Mode
+## Highlight on Single or Multi Role Mode
 ### 3 ways to use the role in this framework:
 * In the standard mode the user get always all the roles that he have for the selected Site.
-* An other posibility is to give the possibility to the user to select only one role.
+* An other possibility is to give the possibility to the user to select only one role.
 In this case a combo appear at the left on the site selection to select the role he want.
-* An other posibility is to give the possibility to the user to select several roles.
+* An other possibility is to give the possibility to the user to select several roles.
 In this case a multi select combo appear at the left on the site selection to select the roles he want.

 ### Select of the Single Role Mode:
 In file ...\Angular\src\environments\all-environment.ts